bueltge/custom-css/README.md

 # Custom CSS
 A simple, solid way to add custom CSS to your WordPress website.

+## Description
+The plugin add a admin screen in the WordPress UI to add simple and solid custom css rules for your site.
+It was create to add simple rules without changes on the stylesheet, like for shorter time.
+The styles be included about the WordPress way for best performance and not to enhance the head with style blocks.

 ### Screenshots
 ![Settings screen](./assets/screenshot-1.png)
 [Settings screen](./assets/screenshot-1.png)